<big>Glossary of Painting Terms</big>(As of July 2003)

 Water stains

-After the evaporated water has dripped, marks are preferably visible on surfaces that are still
+After the evaporated water has dripped, marks are preferentially visible on surfaces that are still...

-Drops as visible elevations.
+Droplets appear as visible protrusions.
 Only through grinding and polishing can...

-adjusted and made processable with fully demineralized water (VE-water).
+adjusted and made processable with fully demineralized water (DM water).

-will be.
+will become.
 Although these materials are water-soluble, they contain...

-available, but are becoming less common due to longer dry periods and unusual weather patterns.
+available, but are becoming less common due to longer drying times and unusual weather patterns.

 Processing properties are not yet widely used.